15 Disney World Mistakes NOT to Make

 Disney now lets you on to Main Street up to the Castle, but not beyond its spokes until the park officially opens.

 This is the absolute best time to be at the parks because many people are not there yet.
-Often times, you can get on several rides immediately.
-We usually head to Big Thunder Mountain and ride it 3 times in a row!
+Oftentimes, you can get on several rides immediately.
+We usually head to Space Mountain and then Buzz Lightyear!

 Read these 10 Disney World rope drop tips for more insight.

-Use this time to ride those attractions you didn’t get FastPasses for.
+Use this time to ride those attractions that sell out of Lightning Lane availability (Ratatouille, Frozen, Peter Pan, Slinky Dog Dash).
 The park will start to fill up 1.5 – 2 hours after opening, so make good use of this early time.

 5. Buying all your snacks at the parks